 As Swamini Umananda, she continues to serve as the Acharya of Chinmaya Mission France and regularly visits Chinmaya Mission centres and study groups in the UK, Switzerland, Romania and other places in Europe to teach classes and host seminars to audiences who are touched by her love, compassion and guidance.
 Swamini Umananda is a true inspiration.

 Spreading wisdom in French

-Alongside the various activities and regular study classes that Swaminiji conducts; she has translated six Chinmaya Mission publications into the French language, including the epic ‘Bhagavad-Geeta with commentary’ by Swami Chinmayananda and ‘Meditation and Life.’
+Alongside the various activities and regular study classes that Swaminiji conducts; she has translated a number of Chinmaya Mission publications into the French language, including the epic ‘Bhagavad-Geeta with commentary’ by Swami Chinmayananda and ‘Meditation and Life.’
 She has also created an online Vedanta course in French

 for sincere French-speaking spiritual seekers.
 Such accomplishments are testament to her ability to remain focussed on her goal and work tirelessly to share the knowledge of Vedanta with those who may otherwise not encounter it.